-Weather you are watching your carbohydrate intake, avoiding gluten or grains, or just want to eat a more nutrient dense diet…vegetable noodles are for you.
-The good news is that vegetable noodles are so easy to make and they can help you create really quick meals.
-These sesame sweet potato noodles can be ready to eat in 20 minutes from start to finish.
-Make a large batch and keep the noodles in the freezer for an even faster meal during busy weekdays.
+Whether you are watching your carbohydrate intake, avoiding gluten or grains, or just want to eat a more nutrient dense diet, vegetable noodles are for you.
+The good news is that vegetable noodles are easy and quick to make: these Sesame Sweet Potato Noodles can be ready to eat in just 20 minutes.
+Make a large batch and freeze for an easy meal during busy weekdays.

-When I first purchase my spirilizer I wasn’t sure how often I would use it.
-I quickly discovered that you can substitute vegetable noodles in any dish that you would normally use regular pasta.
-In the past I tried to get away with making noodles with cheese graters, mandolins, and vegetable peelers.
-These options can be suitable options but nothing works easier and better then a true spirilizer.
+When I first purchased my spirilizer I wasn’t sure how often I would use it.
+I quickly discovered that you could substitute vegetable noodles in any dish that you would normally use regular pasta.
+Spirilizer to the rescue!
+In the past I tried to get away with making noodles using cheese graters, mandolins, and vegetable peelers.
+These options get the job done, but nothing is easier or better than a true spirilizer.

 - 1 large sweet potato